kreopelle/kreopelle.github.io/_posts/2018-06-12-nokogiri_scraping_tutorial.markdown

 ![Close up hovering view of Balancing Yoga Poses](https://imgur.com/HP9VtTF)

-In this case, yes: "Balancing Yoga Poses" has the same CSS as "Arm Balances"!
+Yes: "Balancing Yoga Poses" has the same CSS as "Arm Balances"!

 Let's take this information back to our code.